syl20bnr/spacemacs-elpa-mirror/melpa/ids-edit-readme.txt

 ** Data Sources

-Data 'ids.txt' and 'ucs-strokes.txt' are taken from http://github.com/cjkvi/.
+Data 'ids-cdp.txt' and 'ucs-strokes.txt' are taken from http://github.com/cjkvi/.
 License follows their terms.